tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: update entrance_moat_mach cond to use is_weapon()
 		- DONE: updte GameState with weapon_in_hand() method
 		- DONE: clean up comments in mk_def_pkl, cond_class_def
-	- INPROC: creature hand for existing creatures
+	- DONE: creature hand for existing creatures
 		- IDEAS:
 			- change hand from list to scalar (???) => decision: keep hand as a list
 			- what should happen if Burt tries to take the axe from a living goblin? (general case)